MDurgaKeerthi/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 I am working on taking over ML and AI by accelerating the tree traversals.
 Of course not, I'm just kidding!
-Or maybe not - you never know  ¯\_(ツ)\_/¯. <br>
+Or maybe not - you never know  ¯\_(ツ)\_/¯. </br>
 My actual research interests span Parallel Computing, High-Performance Computing, Databases, and Compilers.
 I'm working on mapping applications to a particular tree traversal interfaced by Ray-Tracing cores of Nvidia GPUs.